 This career choice is for people who possess good communication skills, are patient, can follow directions, have good observation skills, and like working with children in a school setting.
-A growing, exciting profession, Speech Language Pathology Assistants (SLPA) are in very high demand.
-SPLAs work one-on-one and in groups with children and adults in clinics and in school settings, to enhance communication skills.
+A growing, exciting profession, Speech-Language Pathology Paraprofessionals (SLPP) are in very high demand.
+SPLPs work one-on-one and in groups with children and adults in clinics and in school settings, to enhance communication skills.

-An additonal application for admission into the SLPP program is required and due by December 1st each year.
+An additional application for admission into the SLPP program is required and due by December 1st of each year.

 |BIOL 115||Human Structure and Function with Lab||4|